Skip to Content

 There are 5 things everyone should know about meal prep:

 2. The more you can do ahead of time, the better.
 Again, this is important.
 If you know your mornings are too hectic for much more than tossing something in your lunch bag as you dash out the door, no amount of conveniently prepared foods will help … unless you have them ready to go in portioned containers.
+The good intentions of prepping a salad or sandwich in the morning are always the first to be abandoned when time is tight.

 3. It’s okay to freeze some.
 Sometimes I will make four portions of a dish, but only really want to eat two that week.
 That’s where freezing meals comes in handy.
 Pastas, grain bowls and many soups often freeze well in portions.
 I particularly like to use my Food Saver whenever I can for this.
 Then I just grab a bowl and a bag of food to heat up at work later.

 4. Variety is the spice of … lunchtime.
 Have you seen those cooking videos where folks prepare chicken breasts and four quadrants of veggies, which are all perfectly cooked at the end.
 And then they put a different on in each container?
 Do this!
 Cook a few different veggies with your meal.
 Package them in different bowls.
 Enjoy.
-How wonderful to be able to prep once and have a variety of meals to choose from!
+How wonderful to prep once and have a variety of meals to choose from!

 How to prep lunches for a week